foren197316/styleguide/README.md

-# stylez Styleguide
+# InterExchange Styleguide

-This is a Yeoman generated styleguide for stylez.
+This is a Yeoman generated styleguide for InterExchange.

 ### How to build the styleguide